 - a professional education abroad organization.
 Most major education abroad organizations now offer “customized program” services.

-- a travel agency or tour operator (preferably with staff based in the host country).
+- an educational travel agency or tour operator (with staff based in the host country).

 - an NGO (non-governmental organization) or non-profit organization.

-Examples of on-site coordinators used by UNL Faculty Leaders:
+Examples of on-site partners used by UNL Faculty Leaders in recent years:

 - Costa Rica: The Monteverde Institute (NGO)